Hidaka, Hokkaido’s Hidden Gem (2015)

 The Observation Deck at Kannonyama Park is itself an interesting subject.
 The view of the harbour and ‘parent-child rock’ is beautiful.
 Canon 5DSR, EF11-24mm F4L, 1/30, F13, ISO100.

-With nightfall so early, I need not wait till late night to do light painting or stars photography .
-Was able to shoot this at 7.00pm.
+With nightfall so early, I need not wait till late night to do light painting or stars photography.
+I was able to shoot this at 7.00pm.
 For light-painting or star photography, a stable tripod is necessary.
-Switch off your lens IS, turn on the mirror lock (if any), attach cable release (or trigger shuttle release via the 2sec self timer), disable camera long exposure noise reduction and switch from AWB to tungsten.
+Turn off your lens stabilisation function, engage the mirror lock (if any), attach cable release (or trigger shuttle release via the 2sec self timer), disable camera long exposure noise reduction and switch from AWB to tungsten.
 In this pic of a lone tree, which I was not prepared to shoot as I did not bring a high powered touch.
-I adapted by using my handphone torchlight app and evenly light up the tree during the entire duration the shuttle was opened.
+I adapted by using my handphone torchlight and evenly light up the tree during the entire duration the shuttle was opened.
 Canon 5DSR, EF11-24mm F4L, 30s, F4.5, ISO1600.

 The Milky Way was quite visible with the naked eyes.
 Did not need to use my Google Sky Map App to look for it.
 Canon 5DSR, EF11-24mm F4L, 30s, F4, ISO1600.